Kook1y/card_detection/README.md

 This tells you that the image was recognized successfully as a polar bear.

 ---
-## How to Re-Traing image classification Model
+## How to Re-Train Image classification Model
 ```## Lesson Materials
 ### Hardware Components